bitshares/docs.bitshares.org/_sources/testnet/3-init-blockchain.txt

 Initializing Blockchain
 ***********************

 Initializing the genesis block
 ##############################

 We initialize teh blockchain an generate our first blocks.

-The ``--genesis-timestamp`` option in the previous step tells the node to overwrite the time in the file with a timestamp after startup and use a *more recent* timestamp for the chainid.

 The ``--enable-stale-production`` flag tells the ``witness_node`` to produce on a chain with zero blocks or very old blocks.
 We specify the